abovethewater/grunt-webdav-deploy/README.md

 Basic auth of the form `user:password@` is supported.

-The username and password are expected to be available in a the file `.webdav_auth.json` with the structure
+The username and password are expected to be available in the environment variables

-{
-  user : "user",
-  pass : "pass"
-}
+    WEBDAV_USER
+    WEBDAV_PASS

+Differing release credentials can be set in

+    WEBDAV_RELEASE_USER
+    WEBDAV_RELEASE_PASS

 #### options.release_path